Dyang0/Tech-Blogs-and-Other/README.md

-*The "General Notes" attached to the repo is used to help me retain information.
-Disregard it

 # Posting on Medium Until I Get A Job

 - [Posting on Medium Until I Get A Job (Update 1: Beginning)](https://medium.com/@dyang./posting-on-medium-until-i-get-a-security-job-update-1-beginning-294ba5411370)